You must play here!

 -Here's how I see it:

-1-Wide open shot with trees on the left.
-The basket is right in front of you.
-Blast away!
+1-A fairly open hole with thick trees/scrub on the left.
+The basket is right in front of you behind the clump of trees.

 2-Short par 3 with a "S" to it in the woods.